shakfu/nanosrv/README.md

 ### When to Use Which

 **mongoose 7.21** -- Use when you need the full Mongoose feature set: MQTT, TLS, multipart uploads, SSI, OTA updates, or any of the many protocols and utilities that Mongoose provides out of the box.
 It is battle-tested, widely deployed, and commercially supported.
-The performance is identical to nanosrv-c.
+The performance is identical to mungo-server.
 Choose this over nanosrv when you need features that were stripped during extraction.

-**nanosrv-c** -- Use when you only need HTTP and WebSocket and want the smallest possible footprint.
+**mungo-server** -- Use when you only need HTTP and WebSocket and want the smallest possible footprint.
 At ~5.5K lines vs Mongoose's ~33K, it compiles faster, produces a smaller binary, and has less code surface to audit.
 The API is identical to Mongoose, so migrating between them is trivial.
 Best for embedded systems, microcontrollers, or any C project where you want a minimal HTTP server with no extras.

 **nanosrv-server** -- The default choice for C++ projects.
 Typed callbacks, RAII, and `std::function` handlers make it safer and more ergonomic than the C API with negligible overhead (~2%).
 Use this for any single-threaded C++ server where the handler is fast (under ~5us) or where simplicity matters more than multi-core scaling.

 **nanosrv-sharded** -- Use when your handler does real CPU work (>10us per request): computation, serialization, database query building, or any blocking operation.
 The accept-and-hand-off architecture distributes connections across workers for true parallelism.
 Not worth the overhead for trivial handlers -- the single-threaded server will be faster in that case.

-**nanosrv-py Manager** -- The default choice for Python projects.
+**nanosrv Python Manager** -- The default choice for Python projects.
 You get 79% of native C throughput with a Pythonic API.
 The single-threaded event loop avoids GIL contention entirely.
 Use this for Python HTTP/WebSocket servers, prototyping, scripting, or any case where Python handler logic is the bottleneck (since the GIL already serializes it, multiple threads won't help).

-**nanosrv-py ShardedManager** -- Use only when the Python handler triggers significant work that releases the GIL: calling into C extensions, doing I/O via libraries that release the GIL, or dispatching to native code.
+**nanosrv Python ShardedManager** -- Use only when the Python handler triggers significant work that releases the GIL: calling into C extensions, doing I/O via libraries that release the GIL, or dispatching to native code.
 If your handler is pure Python, the single-threaded Manager will be faster.
 On Python 3.13+ with free-threading (PEP 703), the sharded variant would benefit from true parallel Python execution, but as of CPython 3.12 the GIL serializes all Python-level work.

 **Decision flowchart:**

 ```
 Is it a Python project?
   yes --> Is the handler pure Python?
-            yes --> nanosrv-py Manager
+            yes --> nanosrv Python Manager
             no  --> Does the handler release the GIL for heavy work?
-                      yes --> nanosrv-py ShardedManager
+                      yes --> nanosrv Python ShardedManager
-                      no  --> nanosrv-py Manager
+                      no  --> nanosrv Python Manager
   no  --> Do you need MQTT, TLS, multipart, or other Mongoose features?
             yes --> mongoose 7.21
             no  --> Is it a C-only project or size-constrained?
-                      yes --> nanosrv-c
+                      yes --> mungo-server
                       no  --> Does the handler do >10us of CPU work per request?
                                 yes --> nanosrv-sharded
                                 no  --> nanosrv-server